openstack/python-openstackclient/doc/source/command-objects/ip-availability.rst

 .. _ip_availability_show-network
 .. describe:: <network>

-    Show network IP availability for specific
-    network (name or ID)
+    Show IP availability for a specific network (name or ID)